ebjamieson97/undid/README.md

 ## Requirements
 * **Stata**: Version 16 or later

-## Utility Commands

-#### 1. `checkundidversion`

-Displays the currently installed and the latest version of the Undid.jl package.
-If Undid.jl is not installed, installs Undid.jl.

-#### 2. `updateundid`

-Updates Undid.jl to the latest version if Undid.jl is already installed.

 ## Stage One: Initialize

 #### 3. `create_init_csv` - Creates an initial .csv file (init.csv), displays its filepath, and returns its contents to the active Stata dataset.